 Roe v.
 Wade is the single-most destructive Supreme Court ruling in history.
-It is responsible for the death of over 55 million human lives, and harming millions of women and men whose “choice” has caused them immeasurable pain.
+It is responsible for the death of over 55 million human lives, and harming millions of women and men whose “choice” has caused death, regret, and an unfulfilled “promise” of “equality”.
 The supremely wrong decision (like many other Supreme Court rulings in American history) allowed the killing of an unborn child through the 7th month of pregnancy (the point of viability).
 Based on a complete lie (Jane Roe had originally claimed she had been raped) the justices never even heard from the actual plaintiff.
 She was merely a pawn.
 Jane Roe is actually Norma McCorvey.
-Many people don’t realize that she actually gave birth to her child and placed her for adoption.
+Many people don’t realize that she actually gave birth to her child and allowed her to be adopted and loved.
 Due to the influence of pro-life advocates, in 1995, everything changed.
 She became a Christian (Roman Catholic) and was Roe no more.
 Today, McCorvey passionately defends women and their unborn children and is fighting to overturn Roe v.
 Wade.

 The Supreme travesty (ruling 7-2) found that Texas violated ”the Due Process Clause of the Fourteenth Amendment, which protects against state action the right to privacy, including a woman’s qualified right to terminate her pregnancy”.1 The effect of that decision struck down state laws across the nation that charged doctors with a felony that resulted in imprisonment of at least a year, fines and in some instances cancellation of their licenses.
 Some states elevated the penalty against a physician to the level of murder when the mother was also killed.

 But here’s the painful irony.
 The ‘Due Process Clause’ was the foundation for Roe v.
 Wade, forming the majority opinion.
-This phrase is found in the 14th Amendment,2 one of the Reconstruction Amendments–amendments that finally ascribed humanity and personhood to black people.
-Yet, in some perversion of justice, this amendment was twisted by our Supreme Court and used to strip any humanity and personhood protections from the unborn.
+This phrase is found in the 14th Amendment,2 one of the Reconstruction Amendments which finally finally ascribed humanity (which no court or governmental institution has the right to assign or take away) to black Americans.
+Yet, in some perversion of justice, this amendment was twisted by our Supreme Court and used to strip any humanity and personhood protections from another group of human beings–the unborn.
 This bizarre reasoning made a right to abort from these words: “Nor shall any State deprive any person of life, liberty or property without due process of law”.
 This is perplexing.
 A right to kill an unborn life culled from words that forbid it.
 This amendment was passed in 1868 and ascribed citizenship to Black Americans.
 Yet, 36 states did not change their abortion laws because there was no right to abort inherent in either the 14th amendment or the Constitution.3 The authors of the 14th amendment never intended for it to be related to the matter of abortion in any way.
-And now, 55 million lives later, people still don’t know the simple truth about how Roe v.
+And now, 58 million lives later, people still don’t know the simple truth about how Roe v.
 Wade was a supreme abuse of power.

 Norma McCorvey (Jane Roe) never had an abortion.
 She placed her daughter for adoption.
 Today, Norma is a passionate prolife advocate and devotes her life to her “Roe No More Ministry”